What is Fulfillment Status? A Comprehensive Guide in 2022

 Maintaining Order Accuracy

 This is crucial for both parties.
 Order fulfillment Status highlights the details of a shipment for scrutiny.
-Most customers lose faith in a service provider due to wrong orders delivered.
+Most customers lose faith in a service provider due to wrong orders being delivered.
 The top reasons for order returns are damaged goods (22%), different looks as compared to online pictures (22%), and receipt of a wrong item (23%).

 Besides the 3 points above, companies have another primary reason for investing in fulfillment status; the higher the success rate of their order fulfillment, the better their reputation, which profoundly influences their sales figures.
 New customers rely on a company’s ratings before selecting their service.
 Existing customers would not reinvest unless they had a good experience earlier.